-The store knows that once potential customers get their hands on those frames and try them on, they are likely to push through with a purchase.
+The store knows they will likely push through with a purchase once potential customers get their hands on those frames and try them on.

-Customer psychology tells you a lot about how consumers act when faced with specific situations.
+Customer psychology tells you much about how consumers act when faced with specific situations.
 When you understand your customers, you can create marketing strategies that work.
-When your marketing works, you generate conversions, increase revenue, and grow your business.
+You generate conversions, increase revenue, and grow your business when your marketing works.

-In this article, I gave you five ways you can use customer psychology to increase sales.
-You can leverage social proof, scarcity, emotional connect, reciprocity, and consistency in your marketing efforts.
-When you do, you will get potential customers to take your desired action.
+In this article, I gave you five ways to use customer psychology to increase sales.
+You can leverage social proof, scarcity, emotionally connect, reciprocity, and consistency in your marketing efforts.
+You will get potential customers to take your desired action when you do.

 In short, the formula for eCommerce success is simple: Understand your customer, create strategies based on that general understanding, and execute them consistently.